silvaom4/Guided-Inquiry-React-w3/README.md

 To run the application

-Cd into the backend folder and in thhe terminal run npm start then open a second terminal and cd to giweek3 and run npm start
+Cd into the backend folder and in the terminal run nodemon server.js then open a second terminal and cd to giweek3 and run npm start

 This will begin the application.
 Enjoy.